Clemens von Ketteler: Boxer rebellion and death

 The Ketteler Gate as it stood in Dongdan from 1903 to 1918.

 The stone archway erected by the Chinese government (Qing) at the time to commemorate Baron von Kettler, killed during the Boxer Movement in 1900 after being moved to Zhongshan Park.

 Ketteler returned to China in 1899 as Plenipotentiary at Beijing, from where he pointed out in vain the dangerous situation for the Europeans.

+On 11th June 1900, Sugiyama Akira attempted to wait for Allied reinforcement in the train station only to be assassinated and torn apart by Ganxu Braves.

 On 12 June 1900, when the Boxers moved to the inner city and burned down Christian church buildings, Ketteler reacted by ordering German embassy guards to hunt them down.
-On 18 June, German troops captured a Chinese civilian suspected of being a Boxer in the inner city and took him to the Legation Quarter, where he was detained.
+One such incident, is when he assaulted a suspected Boxer traveling through the legation which gave an unsuccessful chase and the capture of Boxer's son.
+In response, thousands of Chinese Muslim Gansu Braves under General Dong Fuxiang of the Imperial Army and Boxers went on a riot.
+The Gansu braves and Boxers then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
+Angry at the Chinese Christians for collaborating with foreigners who were murdering the Chinese, the Boxers burned some of them alive and attacked and ransacked their property.

+On 16th June, the mayor of Peking visited the legations on release of the boy only to find he was dead, allegedly shot him dead in a fit of rage.

 On 17 June, the Chinese Muslim Gansu Braves mounted an assault on Ketteler and his German Marines at the Legations.
 After stones were hurled at the Germans by the Chinese Muslims, Ketteler told his men to shoot back at Muslim forces.
 The Muslim troops were feared by the Westerners, so the British minister Sir Claude Macdonald warned that "When our own troops arrive we may with safety assume a different tone, but it is hardly wise now."
 He thus warned Ketteler about his shooting incident with the Muslim army.